 - Campus interview: Bain usually conducts campus visits at their target schools from February to September every year.
 They also develop a dedicated page for each campus on their website, which provides detailed information about the deadlines, recruiting events, requirements, and even a Bain alumni network to support applicants.

 At the undergrad level, the application deadlines are around September.
 At the MBA level, the deadlines will depend on the school you are attending.
-Generally, they are within November and December.
+Generally, they are between November and December.

 Nevertheless, it is advisable to confirm the exact deadlines.
 If you’re at Bain target school, check your school’s dedicated page to know the specific deadline, as well as utilize all supporting resources you have.
 If you’re at regular schools – your school doesn’t show up on the firm’s portal – contact the HR department of your target office to clarify the dates.

 Bain Internship typically lasts over 10 weeks to 12 months

 For both Undergrad and MBA candidates, an internship at Bain is over 10 weeks to 12 months, depending on role and location.
 The short period is usually held in the summer.

 Bain Interns make $17,300 – $32,000 per internship

 Summer Associate Interns (Undergrad) can make around $6,900/month, adding up to around $17,250 in total for a 10-week period.
 This compensation is extremely competitive, being just slightly under well-known tech companies like Facebook, Amazon, or Google.
 Compared to McKinsey, Bain undergraduate interns earn a bit more than McKinsey, which pays its intern around $6,700/month.